-The Real Effects of Privatization: Evidence from China’s Split Share Structure Reform
+The Real Effect of Partial Privatization on Corporate Innovation: Evidence from China’s Split Share Structure Reform

-We examine the real effect of privatization in terms of technological innovation.
-To address endogeneity concerns, we explore plausibly exogenous variation in privatization generated by a quasi-natural experiment, China’s split share structure reform, which mandatorily converts non tradable shares to be freely tradable and opens up the gate to the privatization of state-owned enterprises (SOEs).
-Using a difference-in-differences approach, we find that the expectation of privatization has a positive effect on firm innovation.
-We further show that better interest alignments between controlling and minority shareholders and enhanced stock price informativeness are two plausible underlying mechanisms through which privatization prospects promote innovation.
-Our paper sheds new light on the real effect of privatization and has important implications for policymakers who aim to promote technological innovation.
+We examine the real effect of partial privatization on corporate innovation.
+To establish causality, we explore plausibly exogenous variation in the expectation of further partial privatization generated by China’s split share structure reform, which mandatorily converts non-tradable shares into freely tradable shares and opens up the gate to the further privatization of state-owned enterprises.
+We find that partial privatization prospects have a positive effect on corporate innovation.
+A better alignment of the interests of government agents with those of private shareholders and improved stock price informativeness appear to be two plausible underlying mechanisms.
+Our paper sheds new light on the real effects of partial privatization.

 JEL Classification: G30; G38; O32; L33